faylward/markerfinder/README.md

 The program assumes protein IDs are provided in the Prodigal format (i.e., contigname_1, contigname_2, etc).
 The program requires HMMER3 (in your PATH) and the SeqIO package of Biopython.

 The program will search for fragmented RNA Polymerase subunits and join them in silico for concatenated alignments.
-Proteins are only joined if they have non-overlapping alignments to the COG0085 and COG0086 HMMs.
+These genes are sometimes fragmented in cyanobacteria, thermophilic archaea, and other microbial lineages, which can cause problems for proper annotation and incorporation into concatenated alignments.
+Proteins are only joined if they are encoded on the same contig/replicon and have non-overlapping HMMER alignments to the COG0085 or COG0086 HMMs.

 There are options that allow for slightly different marker gene sets to be used.